 Direct line Tel.
 No: 01483 406701

-The Nuclear Medicine department is located on Level A in St Luke’s Cancer Centre.
+The Nuclear Medicine department is located on Level A in the Cancer Centre.

 There are a few car parks around the hospital site for patients and visitors to park in, with the main car park directly outside the front of the hospital.

-Oncology patients may use the car park next to the St Luke`s entrance, Level A. We will enclose a parking permit with your appointment letter if appropriate.
+Oncology patients may use the car park next to the Cancer Centre entrance, Level A. We will enclose a parking permit with your appointment letter if appropriate.

 Please allow plenty of time to find a parking space during peak times as the hospital is usually very busy.